mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 A recent success story is that of [Rodrigo Prado](https://www.linkedin.com/in/rodrigo-prado-90b55522/).
 Rodrigo is a high-end data science consultant and graduate of the prestigious [University of Columbia Masters of Science in Applied Analytics](http://sps.columbia.edu/applied-analytics/master-of-science-in-applied-analytics).
 While the program was very good, Rodrigo left with a knowledge gap still present not fully enabling him to connect data science to the business.

-> _While the program was very good, Rodrigo left with a knowledge gap still present not fully enabling him to connect data science to the business._

-He read an article about the [Business Science Problem Framework](http://www.business-science.io/business/2018/06/19/business-science-problem-framework.html), and immediately signed up for our [Data Science For Business Part 2 Course](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover).
+He read an article about the Business Science Problem Framework, and immediately signed up for [my 5-Course R-Track Program](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series).

-Through his company, [Genesis Partners](https://www.linkedin.com/company/genesis-partnerscl/), Rodrigo has since implemented the BSPF on 3 projects. **According to Rodrigo, the BSPF has cut his time-to-deliver data science projects in half!**
+Through his company, Genesis Partners, Rodrigo has since implemented the BSPF on 3 projects. **According to Rodrigo, the BSPF has cut his time-to-deliver data science projects in half!**

 Let's think about this for a minute.
 Half.
 That's 50% of the time it used to take to complete a project.
 This means Rodrigo just doubled his efficiency.
 If he was generating 10X ROI as a consultant, **he's now generating 20X ROI** just by implementing our BSPF framework!